-fashionette also needed a scalable solution – one that could be applied to 10,000+ product SKUs on not just the primary German-based website, but also half a dozen other countries with high website traffic and the same SKU count.
+fashionette also needed a scalable solution – one that could be applied to 14,000+ product SKUs on not just the primary German-based website, but also half a dozen other countries with high website traffic and the same SKU count.

 Luxury e-Commerce always faces the same problem — creating an experience special enough to convert shoppers to buyers.
 Without the ability to walk into a shop and throw a few bags over their shoulders to see how they fit and what they fit inside, customers aren’t sure if they are buying a new favorite accessory or something they’ll have to return.

-They needed Tangiblee to create a custom report that did more than just show how their customers were engaging with Tangiblee’s tool — Fashionette wanted the data broken down to show a more granular attribution report.
+They needed Tangiblee to create a custom report that did more than just show how their customers were engaging with Tangiblee’s tool — fashionette wanted the data broken down to show a more granular attribution report.

-Fashionette continues to meet monthly with Tangiblee to review custom & standard reports as well as collaborate on what can make the experience even better for its customers.
+fashionette continues to meet monthly with Tangiblee to review custom & standard reports as well as collaborate on what can make the experience even better for its customers.

-The partnership between Tangiblee and Fashionette started with a three-month trial period.
-To continue even having a conversation, Fashionette needed to see that Tangiblee could add value — and quickly.
-“Because of the transparency of Tangiblee in their reporting,” Fashionette Head of Shop Management Matt Kirton says.
+The partnership between Tangiblee and fashionette started with a three-month trial period.
+To continue even having a conversation, fashionette needed to see that Tangiblee could add value — and quickly.
+Matt Kirton complimented the Tangiblee team on collaboration & overall willingness and flexibility to provide the data the retailer needed.

-The two companies are able to have open discussions about Fashionette’s changing goals so Tangiblee can swiftly build the features to support them.
-From reporting dashboards to model sizing, they’ve collaborated on features that improve Fashionette’s bottom line and widen Tangiblee’s offerings to other clients.
+The two companies are able to have open discussions about fashionette’s changing goals so Tangiblee can swiftly build the features to support them.
+From reporting dashboards to model sizing, they’ve collaborated on features that improve fashionette’s bottom line and widen Tangiblee’s offerings to other clients.

 “One thing that continues to impress me is how quick Tangiblee are to respond to requests,” Kirton says.

 Such transparency made Kirton and his team wonder if they could build on that trust with Tangiblee to work on creating new features and new ideas.